lilaivy/image-gallery/image-gallery/README.md

 We commit to keeping the breaking changes minimal so you can upgrade `react-scripts` painlessly.

+To Load the database with images check out the resources in DB-RELOAD-RESOURCES.
+Just run the test in dbtest.js to load images into mongo.

 ## Sending Feedback

 We are always open to [your feedback](https://github.com/facebookincubator/create-react-app/issues).